Explore the best multi-asset prop firms for traders seeking diverse market access and profitable opportunities across various asset classes.

 Platform Compatibility

-TTP tailors its platform configurations to the account type traders select, whether for CFDs or Futures[6].
-This flexibility ensures that traders can work within their preferred environment while maintaining access to the full range of asset classes.
+TTP tailors its platform configurations to the account type traders select, whether for CFDs or Futures[3].
+This flexibility ensures that traders can work within their preferred environment while maintaining access to the product set offered by that program.

 Apex Trader Funding

-Apex Trader Funding is a proprietary trading firm with a primary focus on futures markets, serving traders in over 150 countries.
+Apex Trader Funding is a proprietary trading firm with a primary focus on futures markets, serving traders internationally.
 To see how futures fit within a broader approach, review LuxAlgo’s overview of futures trading strategies.
-While its specialty lies in futures, it also offers instruments across multiple asset classes, making it a good fit for those looking to diversify their trading strategies within the futures space.
+While its specialty lies in listed futures, it offers broad contract coverage across multiple futures sectors—useful for traders who want to diversify their systematic approaches inside one asset class.
+For example, traders can use LuxAlgo’s AI Backtesting Assistant to explore and compare strategy ideas by constraints like market, timeframe, and risk rules via the docs page on fetching strategies.

 Asset Class Availability